Mission

 3. Winter Raptor Surveys

-Surveying of wintering raptors along the Iowa River (Hawkeye Wildlife Management Area and from the Coralville Dam to near Riverside), as well as a route through rural Johnson County help us learn about habitat needs for these birds and can also demonstrate population trends over time.
+Surveying of wintering raptors along the Iowa River, as well as a route through rural western Johnson County help us learn about habitat needs for wintering birds of prey and can also demonstrate population trends over time.

 4. American Kestrel Nest Box Monitoring